raidionics/Raidionics-Slicer/README.md

 2.2 Download the Raidionics plugin code:
 * release candidate with name .... on the right-hand panel (Github repo).
+Or
-* (Or git clone --single-branch --branch master https://github.com/dbouget/Slicer-Raidionics.git /path/to/folder/).
+* git clone --single-branch --branch master https://github.com/dbouget/Slicer-Raidionics.git /path/to/folder/.

+2.3 Download and install Docker (see Section 3).

 2.3 Load the plugin into 3DSlicer:
 	∘ All Modules > Extension Wizard.